GeorgeSeeger/CV/README.md

 # George Seeger

 I am an energetic junior full stack web developer.
-I started programming in python during my Physics degree at Durham University, I worked in QA for a year for a medium size fintech company and have finished a 12 week development course at [Makers Academy](https://github.com/makersacademy) with an aim to move from QA to development
+I started programming in python during my Physics degree at Durham University, I worked in QA for a year for a medium size fintech company and have finished a 12 week development course at [Makers Academy](https://github.com/makersacademy) with an aim to move from QA to development.

+I am a quick study, during my role at Lombard Risk I taught myself VBA, automated web testing in Java (Selenium) and at Maker's I learned Ruby and Javascript.
+As a side project during my time at Maker's, I have taken on learning Common LISP as an exercise, and to see if the 'hype' surrounding the language/paradigm is true.

 ## Education